 Whilst we at Nunthorpe wish to promote the maximum use of ‘green’ transport modes to and from the academy, we can only allow this if all of our students adhere to the Highway Code and cycle responsibly.
 A secure cycle storage facility is available and students can apply for a permit to use this provided that they follow our Cycling and Motorcycling Policy.

 Every Student at Nunthorpe has the right to enjoy his or her academy life free from intimidation.
 Our Anti-Bullying code can be found in the student planner.
+Student Anti Bullying Ambassadors are trained through the Princess Diana Trust and are available daily through Student Services.

 The most up to date version of the Academy Calendar can be found on the academy website homepage.